People keep looking for a reasonable answer for whether can they weld galvanized steel?

 Galvanized steel is some regular sheets covered in zinc.
 It has a profound zinc coating, making it a little different from ordinary steel.

-It makes this steel rust-resistant.
+We know zinc is corrosion resistant thus presence of it makes the steel rust-resistant.
 It is different from regular steel because it is usually made with iron.

 However, the galvanized steel is superior, with more extended working efficiency and fewer rusting problems when exposed to moisture.